lucasliu0928/Path_CancerDetect/README.md

 ```

 #### Step 2A: Run inference for a bulk of slides
-This step runs HistoTME model to get slide level signitures.
+This step runs the HistoTME model to compute slide-level (bulk) signatures.

 ```
 conda activate histoTME